File information

 The combat penalty for Magicka and Stamina Regeneration has been nerfed from 66% to 50%, meaning that Magicka and Stamina will regenerate slightly faster in combat.
 Base Health Regeneration has been increased from 0.7% to 1%; however, Health Regeneration in combat will be almost identical to Vanilla (.5% compared to 0.49%).

-You will no longer regenerate Stamina while attacking or blocking, and drawing a bow will slowly drain your Stamina.
-Aiming a crossbow will halt Stamina regeneration (similar to blocking), and firing the crossbow will drain Stamina.
-You will regenerate Stamina more slowly while casting spells.
+You will no longer regenerate Stamina while attacking, blocking, or casting a spell.
+Drawing a bow will slowly drain your Stamina; aiming a crossbow will halt Stamina regeneration, and firing the crossbow will drain Stamina.
 In addition, the Stamina cost of various actions such as power attacking, bashing, and blocking an attack has been adjusted.

 - Hand to Hand: 40 Stamina